respin5757/spootify/README.md

 # spootify
-a spotify api where I give some details about the user's listening habits
+a spotify api where I give a very rough estimation of what your mood is.